rschristopher/ischristtrue.com/src/modern-views/index.md

 [Joachimites](https://en.m.wikipedia.org/wiki/Joachimites)
 in the 13th century imagined three ages, and that they were entering the 3rd and final age.

-... these views were (perhaps unconsciously) reflected in Nazism, the 3rd Reich that will rule for a thousand years.
+... these views were (perhaps unconsciously) reflected in Nazism, that the 3rd Reich that will rule for a thousand years.

 As Fr.
 Seraphim Rose notes,
 > revolutionary conclusions were drawn later by men of the thirteenth and fourteenth centuries, by the Franciscan Spirituals, who recognized in Joachim the new John the Baptist, heralding St. Francis at the novus dux of the last dispensation, even as the "new Christ".